Class of 2022

 • Collegiate coach for 26 seasons at Western Kentucky, Nebraska, and Louisburg College

-• As head coach at Louisburg College in Louisburg, North Carolina (1977-1981), he led the program to the 1981 NJCAA National Championship and the same year earned the Wade Trophy, given to the National Junior College Coach of the Year
+• As head coach at Louisburg College (1977-1981), he led the program to the NJCAA National Championship and won the Wade Trophy, given to the National Junior College Coach of the Year (1981)

-• Coached the Western Kentucky University team to five Sun Belt Conference regular-season championships and seven Sun Belt Conference tournament titles.
+• 5x Sun Belt Conference regular-season championships and 7x Sun Belt Conference tournament title winners.

-• Inducted into the WKU Athletic Hall of Fame in 2008
+• Inducted into the WKU Athletic Hall of Fame (2008)

 • Head Coach at the University of Nebraska (1997-2002), compiling an overall record of 88-69, ranking him as the second-winningest coach in school history

-• Guided the Cornhuskers to three consecutive NCAA Tournament bids, which doubled the previous number of NCAA bids by the school
+• Guided the Cornhuskers to three consecutive NCAA Tournament bids

-• In 1998, he was the Big 12 Coach of the Year while coaching at The University of Nebraska
+• Big 12 Coach of the Year while coaching at The University of Nebraska (1998)

-• Along with the success on the court while at Nebraska, Sanderford earned unprecedented fan support, setting a school record with an average home attendance of 5,000 fans per game (1999-2000), the program set school records in his first three seasons, and ranked the top 25 teams nationally in home attendance in each of his first four years
+• Sanderford earned unprecedented fan support, setting a school record with an average home attendance of 5,000 fans per game (1999-2000), the program set school records in his first three seasons, and ranked in the top 25 teams nationally for home attendance

 Paul Sanderford Read More »